alealiberti/StartDown/Docs/backend/README.md

   - `type_group` (_MAX 25 chars_)
   - `visitors` (_int_)
   - `companions` (_Nullable, int_)
-  - `additional_info` (_Nullable,, MAX 1000 chars_)
+  - `additional_info` (_Nullable, MAX 1000 chars_)
   - `mobility_problems` (_tinyint_)

 ### API Server

-The Spring Boot application contains some static resources to easily handle the bodies of the emails that are send automatically.
+The Spring Boot application contains some static resources to easily handle the bodies of the emails that are sent automatically.
 They can be found in the resources folder, and are structured as follows:

 - **email-templates**: